Nové Město pod Smrkem

 Nové Město pod Smrkem (/cs/; Neustadt an der Tafelfichte) is a town in Liberec District in the Liberec Region of the Czech Republic.
 It has about 3,700 inhabitants.
+The town is located on the border between the Jizera Foothills and Jizera Mountains, near the border with Poland.

+Nové Město pod Smrkem was founded in 1584 and became a town in 1592.

 Administrative division

 Nové Město pod Smrkem consists of three municipal parts (in brackets population according to the 2021 census):